New blast at St. Vincent volcano; cruise ship helps evacuees

 Meanwhile, British, U.S. and Canadian nationals were being evacuated aboard Royal Caribbean Cruises’ Celebrity Reflection from the harbor in the Kingstown, capital of St. Vincent and the Grenadines.
 The ship was due to arrive Saturday in Dutch Sint Maarten.

+Dozens of foreigners toting luggage descended from tour buses and cars at the port terminal in Kingstown and patiently waited in a line that began in the parking lot and reached deep into the terminal.

+They included students from the Trinity School of Medicine along with stranded tourists, including families with young children in arms.

-“As of right now, we are being evacuated for our safety and to keep the island as safe as possible,” said Leah Ransai, a Canadian who was among several students from Trinity School of Medicine who were boarding the ship.
+“As of right now, we are being evacuated for our safety and to keep the island as safe as possible,” said LLeah Ransai, a Canadian student at Trinity.
 “Between the school, the government and the embassies of the US and Canada, we’re being evacuated now.”

 The U.S. Embassy said those aboard would have to make their own travel arrangements home.